International Mission Board

-The International Mission Board (or IMB, formerly the Foreign Mission Board) is a Christian missionary society affiliated with the Southern Baptist Convention (SBC).
-The headquarters is in Richmond, Virginia, United States.
+The International Mission Board (or IMB, formerly the Foreign Mission Board) is a Baptist Christian missionary society affiliated with the Southern Baptist Convention (SBC).
+The headquarters is in Richmond, Virginia.

 History

 Thousands of small Southern Baptist churches dotted the landscape throughout the United States in the mid-19th century.
-Recognizing that many churches working together in missions could accomplish more than any one, the Board of Foreign Missions was established on May 10, 1845 (the same date the Southern Baptist Convention was formed) and headquartered in Richmond, Virginia, USA.
-Created as a missionary sending organization funded through the cooperative efforts of SBC churches, they chose China as their first mission field and on September 1, 1845, the board appointed their first missionaries, Samuel C. Clopton and George Pearcy.
+Recognizing that many churches working together in missions could accomplish more than any one, the Board of Foreign Missions was established on May 10, 1845 (the same date the Southern Baptist Convention was formed) and headquartered in Richmond, Virginia.
+Created as a missionary sending organization funded through the cooperative efforts of SBC churches, they chose China as their first mission field, and on September 1, 1845, the board appointed their first missionaries, Samuel C. Clopton and George Pearcy.

 In January 1849 the board began The Commission magazine to keep constituents informed of the mission work being carried out.
 Monthly circulation of the periodical reached 7,000 by April 1850.
 It eventually became an online magazine with an occasional print issue.
-Their first publication, Southern Baptist Missionary Journal is defunct.
+Their first publication, Southern Baptist Missionary Journal, is defunct.

 On July 7, 1873, the board appointed its most famous missionary, Charlotte D. "Lottie" Moon, to China.
-Lottie served many years among the Chinese and after giving her life to foreign missions.
-In 1888, the annual fund-raising effort, The Lottie Moon Christmas Offering sponsored by the Woman's Missionary Union is established and latter take her name.
+Moon served many years among the Chinese and after giving her life to foreign missions.
+In 1888 an annual fund-raising effort, The Lottie Moon Christmas Offering, was sponsored by the Woman's Missionary Union.
 By December 1950 the Board had appointed a record-breaking 111 missionaries in that year alone.

-In July 1964 the Board began a new effort to send single missionaries called the Journeyman Program.
+In July 1964 the Board began an effort to send single missionaries called the Journeyman Program.
 Today the Journeyman Program sends out hundreds of singles and married couples under 30 years of age each year for a two-year term throughout the world.
 In February 1989 the International Service Corps program was introduced to facilitate short-term missions for projects lasting from 4 to 24 months with a possible 12-month extension.

-In 1997 the Foreign Mission Board voted to change its name to the International Mission Board which it is known by today.
-The International Mission Board celebrated its 175th anniversary in 2020 and in 2022 it has 3,552 missionaries.
+In 1997 the Foreign Mission Board voted to change its name to the International Mission Board.
+The International Mission Board celebrated its 175th anniversary in 2020, and in 2022 it had 3,552 missionaries.